Ohio Valley Conference: History

 According to a report from Matt Brown of the Extra Points college sports blog, the OVC expected to lose Murray State, and was considering multiple expansion candidates, with Southern Indiana among them.
 Other schools named by Brown's sources as possible candidates were FCS programs Arkansas–Pine Bluff and Western Illinois, plus potential Division II upgraders Grand Valley State, Hillsdale, and Lincoln Memorial.

-On February 22, 2022, the conference announced its intent to combine its football membership with the Big South Conference beginning in 2023.
-Full details of the alliance, specifically whether it will be operated by either the Big South or OVC, or become a completely separate entity, have yet to be announced.
+On February 22, 2022, the conference announced its intent to combine its football membership with the Big South Conference beginning in 2023 and operate as the OVC–Big South Football Association.
+The alliance follows the model that the ASUN and Western Athletic Conference used in 2021 and 2022 before merging their football leagues in 2023 as the United Athletic Conference.

 Shortly after the 2022 membership changes took effect, the OVC and the Horizon League jointly announced that they would merge their men's tennis leagues under the Horizon banner, effective immediately.
 All five OVC members that sponsored men's tennis became Horizon affiliates in that sport.

+On March 28, 2023, the OVC announced it was adding men's soccer as its 19th championship sport.
+The four OVC members sponsoring the sport in other conferences were joined by Chicago State University, Houston Christian University, University of the Incarnate Word, and Liberty University.
+Chicago State was also announced as an incoming men's and women's golf associate on that day.
+Chicago State's OVC teams left the conference at the end of the 2023–24 school year when the university joined the Northeast Conference, which sponsors all sports that CSU housed in the OVC.

+On May 12, 2023, it was announced that Western Illinois University would join the OVC from the Summit League in most non-football sports beginning for the 2023 season.
+Western Illinois football, which was then a member of the Missouri Valley Football Conference, played the 2023 season in that league before joining the university's other sports in the OVC for the 2024 season.
+Western later announced its men's soccer team would also play the 2023 season in its former all-sports home of the Summit League before joining the OVC in 2024.

 OVC Digital Network

 In August 2012, the OVC announced that it had launched the OVC Digital Network as a replacement for and improvement over the conference's former efforts to provide streaming video coverage of many athletic events that had been in place since 2006.
 This website carried live, student-produced coverage of most conference games and some non-conference games in baseball, men's and women's basketball, football, soccer, softball, and volleyball as well as some coaches' shows, special presentations, and archived game-casts available for later viewing.

-In its first two years, the network provided well over 600,000 viewings of streamed live video of more than 1400 events.
+In its first two years, the network provided well over 600,000 viewings of streamed live video of more than 1,400 events.

-In the 2018–20 school year the coverage previously carried on the OVC Digital Network was switched over to ESPN+.
+In the 2018–19 school year, the coverage previously carried on the OVC Digital Network was switched over to ESPN+.